Posted on 28 October 2020

-House Clearance Tips For Beginners
+House Clearance A Beginners Guide

 If you’ve never done a house clearance before you are probably asking yourself: What does a clearance even mean?
 A clearance is often mistaken for a full cleanup, but it’s much more than that.
 Cleaning is an integral part of it, as well as disinfection and spot treating, but the bigger part of it is actually finally getting rid of all the clutter at home.
 It’s easily said, but not done as people tend to buy more than they throw away.
 This quickly becomes an issue, especially if you don’t have much room for storage.
 So what is a clearance and what are its essential steps?
 Here is a checklist for beginners which will ensure a successful process and a healthier and cleaner home as a result.

 Plan it: There is nothing worse than starting a house clearance without having any idea what you are supposed to do.
 There are plenty of tutorials on how to clear up clutter, clean and make room for new things.
 One of the best ways is to make a checklist and then focus on one room at a time.

 Label: Using coloured stickers, label the items according to what you are going to do with them – junk them, keep or sell/donate.
 This is a quick and organized way of sorting out everything and you can easily involve your children too.
 Be reasonable and only keep the things that you actually care about and plan to use in the future.
 A real house clearance means getting rid of all the stuff that is piling up at your house, but you never really use.